MSI17819/Football_projects/README.md

 ### General information
 In this repository you will find all my work on football analytics.
 Projects in data visualisation, analytics as well as machine learning and data science.
+Data previously properly prepared into a usable form.

 ### Dataset
 Contains the data used in my works from various providers.
 Data available for free and under an open licence.